thesharmaa/My-DevOps-Journey/Day-2/osi_model.md

 # OSI Model (Open Systems Interconnection)

-The **OSI Model** is a 7-layer conceptual framework that explains how data travels from one device to another over a network
+The **OSI Model** is a 7 layer conceptual framework that explains how data travels from one device to another over a network

 ---